 Some people may experience the effects a little differently from others and get worried that they are experiencing side effects.
 People taking psychotropic medicines need to follow their doctors’ directions.
 The medication should be taken in the right dose for the right amount of time.
 It can take three or four weeks until the medicine takes effect.
 Some people take the medications for a short time, and some people take them for much longer periods.
 People with long-term or severe depression may need to take medication for a long time.

-Some people experience side effects from medications and other people don't.
+Some people experience other (side) effects from medications and other people don’t.
 These include:

-Most side effects go away after a few days and often can be managed successfully.
+Most side effects show that the medicines are working and go away after a few days and often can be managed successfully.
 Doses producing side effects can be small or large, depending on the medication and the person.
 Factors that can affect how medications work in people include: